RobTillaart/DistanceTable/README.md

 ## Description

-The DistanceTable library is a class that stores a symmetrical distance table which is typically N x N entries in less memory space.
+The DistanceTable library is a class that stores a **symmetrical** distance table which is typically N x N entries in less memory space.
-It uses (N x (N-1))/2 ("in a triangle") as an euclidean distance table is symmetrical around its main diagonal.
+The class uses (N x (N-1))/2 ("in a triangle") as an euclidean distance table is **symmetrical** around its main diagonal.
 Furthermore as the main diagonal are all zero it does not need to be stored either.

-An ATMEL328 (Arduino) can store a 30 x 30 matrix = 900 floats in 1740 bytes,
+An ATMEL328 (Arduino) can store a 30 x 30 matrix (= 900 floats) in 1740 bytes,
 where it would take 900 x 4 = 3600 bytes.
 Within the 2K RAM of an Arduino one could store normally a 21 x 21 matrix (1764 bytes).
 The class therefore saves around 50% of RAM.
 The price is performance as it takes more time to access the elements.

+The distance table can also be used to store the differences between x,y pairs.
+E.g difference in weight or voltage or air pressure or any unit as long as the measurement is symmetrical.

-#### Related
+### Related

 - https://github.com/RobTillaart/SparseArray
 - https://github.com/RobTillaart/SparseMatrix